Inverse problems for quasi-linear elliptic systems modeling electrolysers

 We emphasise that (\ref{S1E5}) does not take into account electrostatic forces between the ions and that a more realistic model should incorporate such forces, since some of the particles within the device are charged and hence repel or attract each other.
 A more realistic model is presented in \Cref{Electrostatic}.
-However, its analysis is more challenging and left for future work, while the present manuscript focuses on the simplified equations (\ref{S1E5}).
+However, its analysis is more challenging and left for future work; the present manuscript focuses on the simplified equations (\ref{S1E5}).

-In general, the diffusion coefficients $D_i$, as well as the source terms are unknown to us and may all depend themselves on the temperature of the system as well as on the particle concentrations, i.e.
+In general, the diffusion coefficients $D_i$ and the source terms are unknown to us and may all depend on the temperature of the system and on the particle concentrations, i.e.

 where $T$ is the (scalar) temperature and $c=(c_1,\dots,c_M)$, where $M$ is the number of distinct species.
-In turn, $c_i=c_i(t,x)$ and $T=T(t,x)$ are assumed to be functions of time and position themselves.
+In turn, $c_i=c_i(t,x)$ and $T=T(t,x)$ are assumed to be functions of time and position.